Things to Understand About Employee Disciplinary Action

 A breach of company policy is a huge matter.
 While deciding on an action plan here, make sure that everyone involved knows about the system.
-Also, make sure your entire workforce is clear on the company policies as a whole.
+Also, make sure your entire workforce is evident on the company policies as a whole.

 4. Unlawful Acts

-Unlawful acts such as thieving, bribing, and leaking information in the workplace are also justifiable cause for strict actions.
+Unlawful acts such as thieving, bribing, and leaking information in the workplace are also justifiable causes for strict actions.
 Here, disciplinary actions show that the management will not tolerate such deeds in the office.

 5. Breach of Employment Contract

 While entering into employment, an employee automatically agrees to a work contract.
 This contract has certain do's and don'ts that workers must obey.
-A violation of such an agreement is an another justifiable reason for strict actions as well.
+A violation of such an agreement is another justifiable reason for strict actions as well.

 How to Handle Employee Disciplinary Action with Employees

 First of all, you must meet with the worker for a formal meeting to discuss the problem.
 Here, the person needs to know the charges against him/her.
-It is important here not to point fingers of who complained against him/her.
+It is important here not to point fingers at who complained against him/her.

-This first meeting must discuss the issue and determine necessary steps to correct the problem.
+This first meeting must discuss the issue and determine the necessary steps to correct the problem.
 As managers, you must give the employee in question suggestions as to how to correct the situation.
 Once all of this is over, you can end the first meeting.